JB-26/website-portfolio/src/blog/2022-09-04-metaverse.md

 ---
 title: "If the Metaverse is the future, then I don’t want to be a part of it"
 date: "2022-09-04"
-description: "I’m pretty sure it’s just Second Life anyway"
+description: "And why don't avatars have any legs?"
 image: https://images.unsplash.com/photo-1637664067109-a6a00840d894?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2232&q=80
 ---

 Alright.

-I’ve been ignoring the Metaverse for long enough, and the recent image that Mark Zuckerberg posted just left me with more questions and no excitement or interest about the Metaverse (or the new internet as people call it).
+I’ve been ignoring the Metaverse for long enough, and the recent image that Mark Zuckerberg posted just left me with more questions, no excitement, or interest about the Metaverse (or the new internet as people call it).

 ![](https://scontent.fltn2-1.fna.fbcdn.net/v/t39.30808-6/299150825_10114625396804361_144927942652991577_n.jpg?_nc_cat=111&ccb=1-7&_nc_sid=730e14&_nc_ohc=567St5G-FvYAX-m51e-&_nc_ht=scontent.fltn2-1.fna&oh=00_AT8JlBSfvmqXvq-8aH3-RYFUj69NeXa_OPfXIFcIpud7Nw&oe=631B137B)

 _Out of everything in this picture, the empty looking eyes scare me the most._

 If the future of communication involves me looking like _that_ then I don’t want a part of it.
-Especially if my avatar loses their legs as shown in the Horizon Worlds trailer.
+Especially if my avatar loses their legs as shown in the [Horizon Worlds](https://youtu.be/02kCEurWkqU) trailer.

-<iframe max-width="100%" max-height="100%" src="https://www.youtube.com/embed/02kCEurWkqU" title="Horizon Worlds  |  Meta Quest 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I’m just amazed that a company that’s worth **billions** of dollars, thinks that the screenshot by Mark would convince people that the Metaverse is the future is laughable.